Orange Marine: Cable ships fleet

 Elettra operates two of the cable ships, the Certamen and the Teliri, under the Italian flag, along with a survey vessel, the Urbano Monti, and owns a cable depot in Catania.

+Orange Marine plan to construct two new cable ships by 2029, which will replace the C/S Antonio Meucci and C/S Léon Thévenin.

 In order to protect, watch and repair intercontinental damaged links, Orange Marine, through its subsidiary SIMEC, designs, manufactures and operates submarine vehicles (ROV and ploughs) used to carry out assignments: